 GOOD PRACTICE GUIDANCE

-These practical tips help to ensure smooth running of classroom learning activities:
+These practical tips help to ensure smooth running of classroom learning activities that incorporate use of technologies:

 Note that a 'paper free' classroom may reduce students' ability to take notes on their devices simultaneously when taking part in learning activities; it may be worth encouraging students to use a traditional notebook to use alongside their device or to view resources on a second screen such as their smart-phone.